Nevers faience: History

 The tradition owes its origin to Louis Gonzaga, Duke of Nevers (1539–1595), a half-French and half Italian politician and courtier who married the heiress of the Duchy of Nevers, which then still gave him great powers in the County and Duchy of Nevers.
-He had been born in Mantua, near several centres for Italian maiolica, which had already spread to Rouen and Lyons, and encouraged some Italian potters to move to the city.
-Giulio Gambin was already in Lyons and the Conrade brothers (Corrado in Italy) came from Albisola, who would found the dynasty that dominated Nevers production for a century.
+He had been born in Mantua, near several centres for Italian maiolica, which had already spread to Rouen and Lyon, and encouraged some Italian potters to move to the city.
+Giulio Gambin was already in Lyon and the Conrade brothers (Corrado in Italy) came from Albisola, who would found the dynasty that dominated Nevers production for a century.

 Nevers already had a local unglazed pottery industry, and was a very suitable location for making faience.
 The city was near deposits of excellent pottery clay, an exceptionally good type of sand for making ceramic glaze, forests for wood for the kilns, and was on the major Loire river.
 The earliest dated piece by the Italians is from 1587.

 In 1603, the brothers received a monopoly from Henri IV for the making of wares in the style of Faenza, whether painted polychrome or with white grounds, and a generation later Antoine Conrade, son of Dominique, was made faiencier ordinaire to the young Louis XIV in 1644.
 This was repeated in the next generation for another Dominique Conrade, given his brevet in 1672.

 The Conrade monopoly was not effective for long, with a second factory starting in 1632, and by 1652 there were four different potteries in Nevers, including one founded by Pierre Custode, whose family became the other main Nevers dynasty of potters.

 The French faience industry received a huge boost when, late in his reign in 1709, Louis XIV pressured the wealthy to donate their silver plate, previously what they normally used to dine, to his treasury to help pay for his wars.
 There was an "overnight frenzy" as the elite rushed to get faience replacements of the best quality.
 Nevers garden vases in blue and white were prominently used in the gardens of the Chateau de Versailles.